Educate, Listen, Amplify

 Learn more about advocacy opportunities and things you can do in your local community to help.

 Contact your elected officials and ask them what they are doing to advocate for the Black community and the most marginalized.
 What policies are they supporting?
-The NAACP has a great resource here that shares how you can contact your elected officials.

 Learn more about how you can be an ally.